lunarlab-gatech/roman/README.md

 ROMAN requires RGB-D images and odometry information.
 ROMAN should be runnable on any data with this information, using [robotdatapy](https://github.com/mbpeterson70/robotdatapy) to interface [pose data](https://github.com/mbpeterson70/robotdatapy/blob/main/robotdatapy/data/pose_data.py) and [image data](https://github.com/mbpeterson70/robotdatapy/blob/main/robotdatapy/data/img_data.py).
 Currently supported data types include ROS1/2 bags, zip files of images, and csv files for poses, with additional data sources in development.
 Click [here](./demo/README.md/#custom-data) for more information on running on custom data.

-## Acknowledgements

-This research is supported by Ford Motor Company, DSTA, ONR, and ARL DCIST under Cooperative Agreement Number W911NF-17-2-0181.

-Additional thanks to Yun Chang for his help in interfacing with Kimera-RPGO.